 Some people who recover from COVID-19 may need physical rehabilitation to help them resume normal activities after staying in the hospital, or following periods of prolonged isolation.

 Physical therapy can help those with decreased strength begin to move more, gradually building up their stamina.
-According to a 2020 review, physical therapy for those recovering from COVID-19 aims to:
+According to a

 - restore function to the muscles